 The upside to this social shift is easier, more expansive reach online.
 The downside?
-Your brands name is in jeopardy of slander because of one bad experience.
+Your brand name is in jeopardy of slander because of one bad experience.
 Marketers often don’t have warning or control over this.
 As the face of the brand on social media networks, marketers are the first to see the damage “ and the first to react.

 The way you react to public criticism online is more important than what’s actually said.
-If you see your brands name getting tarnished online, here is a quick lesson in crisis communication.
+If you see your brand name getting tarnished online, here is a quick lesson in crisis communication.
 With these tips in mind, you can do fast damage control and minimize the negative impact bad comments on social media have on your brand.

 Companies large and small make mistakes.
 It’s human to err.
 You have humans working at your company, managing your customer service and marketing, so it’s natural that some things will fall through the cracks here and there.